Rondaul/100-days-of-code/log.md

 **Thoughts:** Still I find some things confusing but its getting clearer why things are as such.
 Components section are the one that I find particularly confusing.
 Hope things gets clearly as I keep practicing this topics more.

 **Link(s) to work:** [dagger-tutorial-codelab](https://github.com/Rondaul/dagger-tutorial-codelab/commit/b1df5d1c1892dd8a45213a68f6364b28b19ccea4)

+### Day 7: August 11, 2020

+**Today's Progress**: Worked dagger 2 tutorial app.
+1. Learn more on dagger 2
+2. added more test for other dagger supported classes

+**Thoughts:** Kept learning more on dagger 2 tutorial with testing included

+**Link(s) to work:** [dagger-tutorial-codelab](https://github.com/Rondaul/dagger-tutorial-codelab/commit/b1df5d1c1892dd8a45213a68f6364b28b19ccea4)